Mayank-Sharma-27/LLMLearning/README.md

 1. Did complete your calorie goals for the day?
 2. Does your favourite sweet is part of the sweets which are offered?
-3. Are the sweets present low in calorie?
+3. Are the sweets present low in calories?

 We can represent these factors by corresponding binary variables x1,x2 and x3.
 For instance if you like the sweet we will have x1=1 if you don’t like it x1= .
 Similarly for others as well we will have x2=1 if your favourite sweet is present and x2=0 if its not there, similar with x3 as well.